Prospect B2B: Why is it difficult?

 - help salespeople close sales faster

-How to succeed in your prospecting plan?
+How to succeed in your B2B prospecting plan?
 Here are the 7 steps to follow to build an effective prospecting plan.

 #1.
-Prospecting plan: define prospecting objectives
+Prospecting plan B2B: Defining prospecting objectives

-Prospecting responds to different challenges:
+Prospecting B2B responds to different issues:

 - build a prospect file, attract new prospects